Ayoush/5-Day-AI-Agents-Intensive-Course-with-Google/README.md

 1. **Extended Examples:** Practical implementations that go beyond the course exercises
 2. **Local Development:** Full working examples you can run in your own environment
-3. **Comprehensive Documentation:** Detailed notes from all learning sources (podcasts, live sessions, experiments)
+3. **Comprehensive Documentation:** Detailed notes from whitepapers and hands-on experiments
 4. **Learning Journey:** A transparent view of the learning process, including experiments and iterations

 ## Getting Started